Daytime Nap Study

 - For MWT, please check with your physician regarding changes in medications.
 Your doctor might advise you to continue to take the stimulant medications on the day of the test.

-If you are unable to keep your appointment or if you have an upper respiratory infection causing significant nasal congestion, contact Comprehensive Sleep Care Center at 703-729-3420 at least 72 hours prior to your scheduled appointment to reschedule.
+If you are unable to keep your appointment or if you have an upper respiratory infection causing significant nasal congestion, contact Comprehensive Sleep Care Center at 703-729-3420 at least 3 business days prior to your scheduled appointment to reschedule.
 As we schedule our technologists in advance for your sleep study and reserve a room, a fee of $150 will be charged for cancellations within 72 hours of your scheduled sleep study appointment.
 For more information go to www.comprehensivesleepcare.com.